Madsemilf/knitbycamilla/README.md

 Contact Camilla for inquiries or custom orders.

 ## Technologies Used
-HTML5 and CSS3 for the website structure and styling.
+HTML and CSS for the website structure and styling.
 JavaScript for interactivity and dynamic functionality.
 Sanity as a headless CMS for managing the content of the website.
 Netlify for hosting the website.